 For Both Partners

-While tinkering all night in the garage might not sound romantic many a husband and wife team do just that.
+While tinkering all night in the garage might not sound romantic many a husband and wife team does just that.
 The wife is as involved and keen on the outcome of perfecting the car as her partner and takes great pride in her role as assistant.
 There is a lot of detailing required on all cars and women are probably more into the refining of the interior than the engine.
 So there is a role for both.

-Children also love to be involved in their parents hobbies and often will follow in their footsteps later in life.
-As a family the vintage and classic car owners are often seen picnicking on river banks and in great sea side locations just about every week-end.
+Children also love to be involved in their parents' hobbies and often will follow in their footsteps later in life.
+As a family, the vintage and classic car owners are often seen picnicking on river banks and in great seaside locations just about every weekend.
 There is no doubt that the pleasure of driving leisurely in the country side and enjoying the thrill of 'real' motoring, as it used to be known, is making a comeback.
 That's if it ever faded from popularity in the first place.

 There are hundreds of movies made on the subject as well.
 They never stop thrilling their audiences in either the comic or dramatic scenes in which they are involved.
-This Ford Woody, a recent copy made in 2003, shows the beautiful lines, wonderful appearance and the extent of detail that manufacturers of such cars went to in their finished products.

 What do you think of Classic cars?